quelhasu/castle-client/README.md

 # Castle Client
 > Client interface for Castle project

+You can visit this [link](https://castle-client.herokuapp.com/) to seet it work.

 This tool allow accessing firebase database hotels in order to use it in the client interface.

 [NextJS](https://nextjs.org/) React JS framework.